 • verification of supporting documents

-• verification of contact details and
+• verification of contact details

 • video call authentication of the customer.

-• Implement appropriate procedures to conduct additional due diligence where unusual broker activity has been identified
+• implement appropriate procedures to conduct additional due diligence where unusual broker activity has been identified

-• Implement alerts to detect frequent changes to contact details, blacklisted identification and similarities to previous fraudulent applications.
+• implement alerts to detect frequent changes to contact details, blacklisted identification and similarities to previous fraudulent applications.

 Welfare fraud indicators